project-ncl/generic-http-proxy/README.md

 1. **Client Request**: Build process sends HTTP/HTTPS request to external resource
 2. **Proxy Interception**: Request is intercepted by the proxy service
 3. **Build ID Association**: External URL is recorded and associated with the current build ID
-4. **Repository Check**: Proxy checks if an Indy remote repository exists for the external host
+4. **Repository Check**: Proxy checks if an Artifactory remote repository exists for the external host
 5. **Repository Creation**: If not found, automatically creates a new remote repository for the host
 6. **Content Retrieval**: Fetches the resource from the external URL
-7. **Content Storage**: Stores the content in the appropriate Indy repository
+7. **Content Storage**: Stores the content in the appropriate Artifactory repository
 8. **Response**: Returns the content to the client

 ### Benefits